BerlinUnited/RoboCupTools/Tracking/README.md

-## Locate the Camera relativ to the field midpoint
+## Locate the Camera relative to the field midpoint

 **Step 1: detect the field lines in the image**
     run `python extract_field_lines.py <path to video file>`